apache/mxnet/docs/tutorials/scala/mxnet_java_install_and_run_examples.md

 These should help you install the correct Java version and all dependencies.

 ## Run the Java example project
-We have provided a general MXNet Java template under `scala-package/mxnet-demo/java-demo` which contains complete instruction on running the Hello world and Object detection examples.
-Please copy the downloaded MXNet Java package jar file to the `java-demo` folder before build the package there.
+We have provided a general MXNet Java template under `scala-package/mxnet-demo/java-demo` which contains the necessary project files for you to get started.
+It contains a simple Hello world! equivalent program `JavaSample.java` and a full fledged `ObjectDetection.java `that shows how to run Object Detection on images using MXNet and pre-trained SSD model.

+Alternatively you could build project from scratch following the below instructions.

 ## Import and run the Java package
 For users using a desktop/laptop, we recommend using IntelliJ IDE as it is tested and supported to provide the necessary documentation for the Java API.